-If you are too busy to set ambitions, and to read detailed guides and insights, print these 10 rules for sustainable event and put them on the wall in your project room.
+If you are too busy to set ambitions, and to read detailed guides and insights, then mind these 10 simple rules for a sustainable event.

 Minimise flying: Flying is very often the single biggest carbon emitter when it comes to events.
 Promote train and public transportation.